FlyGuyRy/Dune-card-game/README.md

 # dune-test-game

-This is a simple card battle game using JavaScript
+A card battle game using JavaScript